sachnaror/API-for-Note-Taking-Web-App/frontend/README.md

 ### `npm run build`

-[production mode](https://webpack.js.org/guides/production/), Webpack would focus on minified bundles, lighter weight source maps, and optimized assets to improve load time.
+Webpack would focus on minified bundles, lighter weight source maps, and optimized assets to improve load time.